Fiat CEO sees 2013 European car sales "more or less" like 2012

-GRUGLIASCO, Italy, Jan 30 (Reuters) - Italian car maker Fiat’s Chief Executive Sergio Marchionne said on Wednesday he sees car sales in Italy and Europe in 2013 to be “more or less” like last year.
+GRUGLIASCO, Italy (Reuters) - Italian car maker Fiat’s FIA.MI Chief Executive Sergio Marchionne said on Wednesday he sees car sales in Italy and Europe in 2013 to be “more or less” like last year.

 In addition to being the chief executive of Fiat and its U.S. unit Chrysler, Marchionne serves as president of the European Automobile Manufacturers’ Association.